MahabirGupta/MineSweeper-App/README.md

 - Additionally, the program should track the user's progress throughout the game, displaying the minefield after each user input.

+- Steps to run the application Using terminal or command propmt

+Navigate to MineSweeper-App/MineSweeper/bin/main/java
+Run the following command to run the application java main.java.MineSweeperGame

+Using intellij IDE From the MindSweeperGame class in src/main/java/MineSweeperGame.java click on the green play button

 ## Game play

 ### Sucess example